t-book/idai-components/README.md

 ## Building the library

-Running `npm test && npm run build` will perform all the necessary build steps which creates the following files:
+Running `npm run build` will perform all the necessary build steps which creates the following files:

 ```bash